Rwanda asylum plan: Description

-The UK and Rwanda Migration and Economic Development Partnership, also known as the Rwanda asylum plan, is a policy that was announced in a speech by British prime minister Boris Johnson.
-It is an immigration policy whereby people identified by the United Kingdom as being illegal immigrants or asylum seekers will be relocated to Rwanda for processing, asylum and resettlement.
-It was enacted for a duration of five years by British home secretary Priti Patel and Rwandan foreign minister Vincent Biruta on 13 April 2022.
-Its stated aims are to decrease the amount of migrant crossings in the English channel, stop human smuggling, and boost Rwandan investment and development.
+The UK and Rwanda Migration and Economic Development Partnership, also known as the Rwanda asylum plan, was a policy that was announced in a speech by British prime minister Boris Johnson on 14 April 2022.
+It was an immigration policy whereby people identified by the United Kingdom as being illegal immigrants or asylum seekers would have been relocated to Rwanda for processing, asylum and resettlement.
+In return, the United Kingdom is set to accept an unspecified number of the "most vulnerable refugees" currently residing in Rwanda.
+It was signed for a duration of five years by British home secretary Priti Patel and Rwandan foreign minister Vincent Biruta on 13 April 2022.
+Its stated aims were to decrease the number of migrant crossings in the English channel, stop human smuggling, and boost Rwandan investment and development.

 Johnson said it would "save countless lives" and would break the business model of "vile people smugglers".
-The United Kingdom will pay Rwanda an "economic transformation and integration fund" amounting to £120 million, and will also fund each immigrant between £20,000 and £30,000 for their relocation and temporary accommodation in the scheme.
-The agreement with the Rwandan government does not specify how many migrants will be accepted under the scheme but it has subsequently been reported that the initial maximum will be 200.
-In comparison, net migration to the UK rose to a record high of around 504,000 in the year to June 2022, driven by an increase in the number of non-European Union nationals.
-The government registered 45,755 people arriving by small boats in 2022, 60% higher than in 2021, according to the Home Office.
+The United Kingdom would have paid Rwanda an "economic transformation and integration fund" amounting to £120 million, and would also have funded each immigrant in an amount of between £20,000 and £30,000 for their relocation and temporary accommodation under the scheme.
+The agreement with the Rwandan government did not specify how many migrants would have been accepted under the scheme and it was reported that a facility was already available that could hold 200 immigrants, and that there was the ability to “scale up very quickly” as necessary.
+In comparison, the government registered 45,755 people arriving by small boats in 2022, 60% higher than in 2021, according to the Home Office.
 That has led to a record backlog of 161,000 asylum cases.

-Upon arrival in Rwanda, migrants will be temporarily accommodated in the capital Kigali as their claims for asylum are processed.
-If successful, migrants will then receive permanent residency in the country and be offered permanent accommodation.
-It is expected that all claims will, at most, take three months to be processed.
-Once in Rwanda, migrants will not be allowed to return to the United Kingdom to seek asylum.
+Upon their arrival in Rwanda, migrants would have been temporarily accommodated in the capital Kigali while their claims for asylum were processed.
+If successful, migrants would have then received permanent residency in the country and been offered permanent accommodation.
+It was expected that all claims would, at most, have taken three months to be processed.
+Once in Rwanda, migrants would not have been allowed to return to the United Kingdom to seek asylum.

-The United Kingdom has stated that asylum in the country will still be granted on an individual basis, although that depends on the strength of each claim.
-Rwanda has stated that they will not accept immigrants with criminal records, nor will it accept families or anyone under the age of majority.
+The United Kingdom has stated that asylum in the country would still have been granted on an individual basis, but depending on the strength of each claim.
+Rwanda stated that they would not accept immigrants with criminal records, nor would it accept families or anyone under the age of majority.